Daphnia pulicaria: Model organisms

-Species of Daphnia, including D. pulicaria, are commonly used as model organisms for studying life-history traits and phenotypic plasticity.
+Species of Daphnia, including D. pulicaria, are commonly used as model organism for studying life-history traits and phenotypic plasticity.
 For example, D. pulicaria can detect and respond to kairomones produced by predatory fish.
 Their sensitivity to environmental cues contributes to the observed seasonal trends in population sizes of D. pulicaria.
 Moreover, because D. pulicaria reproduce using cyclic parthenogenesis, they are ideal models for genetic studies, including ones concerning spontaneous mutations.
+They are also highly sensitive to pollutants and are well characterized with a map of both their nuclear and mitochondrial genome which makes them model organisms to measure environmental stress.